musejs/scenic-route/README.md

 ### Named Routes

-You can name routes to easily generate URLs to them, using `ScenicRoute.url(name, params)`.
+You can name routes to easily generate URLs to them, using `ScenicRoute.url(name, params)`, where `params` is optional.
 ```
 route.get('/foo', {
     uses: function(req, res) {